FantasticoFox/SWIP/lightnode_caps_msg.md

 This protocol message can be sent at any time to inform peers of _changes_ to the node's capabilities.

-Furthermore, the bzz handshake message itself should embed this message instead of the `Light` field that is currently there.
+Furthermore, the bzz handshake message itself should also embed this message instead of the `Light` field that is currently there.
 The `HandshakeMsg` message this becomes:

 ```
 HandshakeMsg {